Online shopping has never been more in demand.

 A multivendor marketplace doesn’t have such limitations.
 Having more vendors not only means a bigger inventory but the storage and distribution are usually handled by the vendors, so if something isn’t selling, the owner of the marketplace won’t be out of pocket or need to reduce prices.
 They can simply replace those items with better-selling options from another vendor.

 If you’ve got one main product (or product line) that you expect to be your best seller (known as a hero product), then an eCommerce site is the best option.
-Platforms such as WooCommerce and Magento are cost-effective solutions to designing, developing, and launching this hands-on option that, depending on your requirements, can be as simple or complicated as you need.
+Platforms such as custom WooCommerce are cost-effective solutions to designing, developing, and launching this hands-on option that, depending on your requirements, can be as simple or complicated as you need.

 If your long-term business plan is to scale your selling potential in a more hands-off fashion, a marketplace strategy is the best fit.
 There may be a bigger initial cost to get it designed and developed, but once the structure is in place you have the foundations to grow and potentially re-coup your investment by having the capacity to sell more products.